bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

 One of the considerations that I referred to in the introduction was performance goals.
 Recently, I've been spending time examining how my site performs along several dimensions.
 One of the tools that I've been using is Lighthouse.
 I have been paying particular attention to image sizes, the number of 3rd party requests, and more.

-As I've been watching eleventy develop over recent months, I've tried to make use of features that improve the site along these dimensions.
+As I've been watching Eleventy develop over recent months, I've tried to make use of features that improve the site along these dimensions.
 The [eleventy-img](https://www.11ty.dev/docs/plugins/image/) plugin is an amazing tool that has helped me optimize image sizes.

 More recently, I took a look at the [eleventy-plugin-bundle](https://github.com/11ty/eleventy-plugin-bundle).
 I was inspired by how you could sprinkle CSS and JS around the pages of a site and then gather them for use.